evekb/evedev-kb/common/esi/docs/Api/OpportunitiesApi.md

 Get a character's completed tasks

-Return a list of tasks finished by a character  ---  Alternate route: `/v1/characters/{character_id}/opportunities/`  Alternate route: `/legacy/characters/{character_id}/opportunities/`  Alternate route: `/dev/characters/{character_id}/opportunities/`   ---  This route is cached for up to 3600 seconds
+Return a list of tasks finished by a character  ---  This route is cached for up to 3600 seconds

 ### Example
 ```php